15 % discount on the London Pass® 10 % to Explorer Pass · until 23 August 2026

 Both passes have identical family conditions: Children under 5 are free, children between 5 and 15 get a reduced price.
 For active families with several attractions per day, the London Pass® usually pays off better because the all-inclusive model makes each additional highlight free of charge.
 Families who only visit selected highlights pay less with the Explorer Pass.

-Technically yes - both passes are separate products and can be purchased individually.
-In practical terms, however, this is rarely worthwhile.
-If you need a sightseeing pass that covers more, there is always the next largest fare.
-If you really have two different travel phases, you can use the Explorer Pass for the days with little programme and the London Pass® for the intensive days.
+Technically, yes – they are separate products and can be purchased individually.
+In practice, however, this is rarely worth it.
+If you need a sightseeing pass that covers more, there’s always the next higher tier.
+If you really do have two distinct phases to your trip, you can use the Explorer Pass for the days with a lighter itinerary and the London Pass® for the busier days.

-Identical: Both passes can be cancelled free of charge 90 days after purchase as long as they have not yet been activated.
-The validity period only starts with the first visit to an attraction.
-You can therefore buy both passes in advance without any risk in the event of flight cancellations or other changes of plan.
+Same: Both the London Pass® and the Explorer Pass can be cancelled free of charge within 90 days of purchase, provided they have not yet been activated.
+The validity period only begins once you have visited an attraction for the first time.
+So you can buy in advance with peace of mind, without any risk should your flight be cancelled or your plans change.

 Ready to make your decision?